ethereum/EIPs/EIPS/eip-1.md

 ### EIP numbers

-When referring to an EIP by number, it must be written in the hyphenated form `EIP-X` where `X` is the EIP's assigned number.
-If the referenced EIP has a `category` of `ERC`, then it must be written in the hyphenated form `ERC-X` instead, where `X` is the EIP's assigned number.
+When referring to an EIP by number, if it does not have a `category` of `ERC`, it must be written in the hyphenated form `EIP-X` where `X` is the EIP's assigned number.
+If the referenced EIP has a `category` of `ERC`, then it must be written in the hyphenated form `ERC-X`, where `X` is the EIP's assigned number.

 ### RFC 2119